On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Introduction

-The convergence result we obtain for the ABC posterior mean has two practically important consequences.
-The first is that it shows that any $d$ dimensional summary with $d>p$ can be reduced to a $p$ dimensional summary statistic without any loss of information: in that the posterior mean based on the reduced summary has the same asymptotic distribution as that based on the original summary.
-Furthermore it shows that using ABC with a summary statistic of dimension $d>p$ can lead to an increased bias.
-This in turn means that the asymptotic variance of the ABC posterior mean can be larger than if the reduced summary was used.
-This advantage of using a summary of dimension $p$ complements previous arguments for such a choice \cite{fearnhead2012constructing}, which were based around reducing Monte Carlo variance.
+Our convergence result for the posterior mean of approximate Bayesian computation has practically important consequences.
+It shows that any $d$-dimensional summary with $d>p$ can be projected to a $p$-dimensional summary statistic without any loss of information.
+Furthermore it shows that using a summary statistic of dimension $d>p$ can lead to an increased bias, so the asymptotic variance can be reduced if the optimal $p$-dimensional projected summary is used instead.
+If a $d$-dimensional summary is used, with $d>p$, it suggests choosing the variance of the kernel to match the variance of the summary statistics.

-This paper adds to a growing literature looking at the theoretical properties of ABC.
-Initial results focussed on the bias of ABC, defined as $\bh_{ABC}-\mbox{E}[\bh(\btheta)|\bY_{obs}]$ where $\bh_{ABC}$ is the ABC posterior mean, and the Monte Carlo variance of estimating $\bh_{ABC}$.
-The bias converges to $\mbox{E}[\bh(\btheta)|\bs_{obs}]-\mbox{E}[\bh(\btheta)|\bY_{obs}]$ as the bandwidth decreases to 0, hence the ABC estimator is consistent if $\bs_{obs}$ is sufficient \cite[]{barber2013rate,fearnhead2012constructing,dean2014parameter}.
-The convergence rate of the bias is found to be as small as $O(\varepsilon^{2})$ in various settings\cite{dean2011asymptotic,barber2013rate}.
-These results can then be used to consider how the choice of $\varepsilon$ should depend on the Monte Carlo sample size so as to trade-off ABC bias and Monte Carlo variability \cite[]{blum2010approximate,barber2013rate,biau2012new}.
-They have also been used to give conditions for the ABC bias to be negligible when compared to the asymptotic variance of posterior mean, and to guide the selection of the bandwidth.
-For example, when the observations are i.i.d insights from \cite{wilkinson2013approximate} suggest that an upper bound for the bandwidth is $o(n^{-1/2})$; whilst for observations from a hidden Markov model, \cite{dean2011asymptotic} relaxed the upper bound to be $o(n^{-1/4})$ in the case where the full dataset is used as the summary statistic. \cite{dean2011asymptotic} further shows that the ABC posterior distribution can be arbitrarily close to the true posterior distribution as the bandwidth goes to $0$ if the full-data is used as a summary statistic.
+This paper adds to a growing literature on the theoretical properties of approximate Bayesian computation.
+Initial results focussed on comparing the bias of approximate Bayesian computation to the Monte Carlo error, and how these depend on the choice of $\varepsilon$.
+The convergence rate of the bias is shown to be $O(\varepsilon^{2})$ in various settings \cite[e.g.,][]{barber2015rate}.
+This can then be used to consider how the choice of $\varepsilon$ should depend on the Monte Carlo sample size so as to balance bias and Monte Carlo variability \cite[]{blum2010approximate,barber2015rate,biau2015new}.
+There has also been work on consistency of approximate Bayesian computation estimators. \cite{marin2014relevant} consider consistency when performing model choice and \cite{Frazier:2017} consider consistency for parameter estimation.
+The latter work, which appeared after the first version of this paper, includes a result on the asymptotic normality of the posterior mean similar to our Theorem \ref{thm:1}, albeit under different conditions, and also gives results on the asymptotic form of the posterior obtained using approximate Bayesian computation.
+This shows that for many implementations of approximate Bayesian computation, the posterior will over-estimate the uncertainty in the parameter estimate that it gives.